ztorres94-appdev/float-chapter/README.md

 Read more about the formula: https://www.mathsisfun.com/pythagoras.html
-### rounding
+### float_rounding.rb
-Output 10 / 3 rounded to 3 decimal places.
+Output ten divided by 3 rounded to 3 decimal places.